Lady Gan: Life

 Lady Gan was born to a family of commoners from Pei (沛), which is in present-day Pei County, Jiangsu) though a diviner predicted a bright future in store for her.
 When Lady Gan entered adulthood, her appearance became striking.
 And by the time she turned eighteen, she had already matured into a seductive and bewitching beauty.
 She had a beautiful body and soft flesh.
 When Liu Bei visited Xu Province, he stayed in Xiaopei (小沛; present-day Pei County, Jiangsu), where he met Lady Gan and took her as his concubine.
 Whenever Liu Bei would summon her within the silken curtains, she would look to anyone who gazed upon her from outside the window as if she was like drifted snow beneath the Moon.

 Liu Bei had a three-foot-tall jade figurine that he kept in Lady Gan's apartment.
 He was reputed to have spent his days planning military strategies, retreating to the apartment at night: It is said that Lady Gan's body was as white and sleek as the jade figurine and that it was difficult to tell them apart.
 Realizing that Liu Bei's other concubines were extremely jealous of her and the jade figurine, Lady Gan wisely admonished Liu Bei for cherishing such a bewitching trifle, telling him that infatuation gives rise to suspicion.
 He heeded her warning and disposed of the jade figurine.

 Since Liu Bei lost several wives during this time, Lady Gan was in charge of family affairs.
 On several occasions, she was captured by Liu Bei’s enemies but always managed to emerge from the experience unharmed, and she succeeded in keeping his household together through such crises.
 Because of her leading role in the household, a common misinterpretation is that she was Liu Bei's first wife.
 However, though he liked her and trusted her, Liu Bei never married her as a formal wife.
 This was probably because he wanted a formal wife who would bring him some political advantage; Liu Bei's three known wives were all from powerful clans in the region he was at: Lady Mi in Xu Province, Lady Sun in Eastern Wu and Empress Wu in Yi Province.

 She followed Liu Bei to Jing Province later, where she gave birth to Liu Shan.
 During the Battle of Changban, Liu Bei was forced to abandon her and Liu Shan, but she and her son were both saved by Zhao Yun.
-She was buried in Nan Commandery (南郡; around present-day Jingzhou, Hubei), her death probably was what prompted the offer of marriage between Liu Bei and Lady Sun, since Liu Bei no longer had someone to manage his household or raise his son.
+She was buried in Nan Commandery (around present-day Jingzhou, Hubei), her death probably was what prompted the offer of marriage between Liu Bei and Lady Sun, since Liu Bei no longer had someone to manage his household or raise his son.